-The Clinic of Otolaryngology and Rehabilitation of Physiotherapy Department of the II Faculty of Medicine of the Medical University of Warsaw educate students of Physiotherapy Department.
-The subject taught by Assoc.
-Prof. Dr. M.D., Ph.D., MSc.
-Piotr Henryk Skarżyński is entitled: “Clinical Physiotherapy in diseases of internal organs in ENT”.
+The Faculty of Medicine of the Medical University of Warsaw educate also students of Physiotherapy Department.
+The subject taught by Prof. Piotr Henryk Skarżyński, M.D., Ph.D., MSc. is entitled: ‘Clinical Physiotherapy in diseases of internal organs in ENT’.
 It is dedicated for third year students of full-time and part-time courses.
-The aim of the subject “Clinical Physiotherapy in diseases of internal organs in ENT” is an overview of the basic pathologies in otorhinolaryngology, including their pathomechanisms, the most important symptomatology, treatment and complications.
+The aim of the subject is an overview of the basic pathologies in otorhinolaryngology, including their pathomechanisms, the most important symptomatology, treatment and complications.
 Additionally, the subject outlines the role of a physiotherapist in the treatment of the aforementioned conditions and in treatment-supporting activities.
 The subject comprises 6 hours of lectures and 20 hours of training at the Institute of Physiology and Pathology of Hearing in Warsaw and the World Hearing Center in Kajetany.
 The aim of professional practice is to present the techniques of rehabilitation used in otorhinolaryngology.

 The methods of verification of learning outcomes

 - The knowledge of human anatomy and physiology and the basic knowledge of general and clinical pathology.